Application Deadline: April 8, 2003.

 A. Authority and Catalog of Federal Domestic Assistance Number

 This program is authorized under section 301(a) [42 U.S.C.
 241(a)] of the Public Health Service Act and section 391(a) [42 U.S.C.
 280b(a)] of the Public Health Service Act, as amended.
 The catalog of Federal Domestic Assistance number is 93.136.

 The Centers for Disease Control and Prevention (CDC) announces the availability of fiscal year (FY) 2003 funds for grants for Intimate Partner Violence and Sexual Violence Injury Prevention Research.
 This program addresses the “Healthy People 2010” focus area of Injury and Violence Prevention.

 1. Solicit research applications that address the priorities reflected under the “Programmatic Requirements.”

 2. Build the scientific base for the prevention and control of injuries, disabilities, and deaths.

-3. Encourage professionals from a wide spectrum of disciplines of engineering, epidemiology, medicine, biostatistics, public health, law and criminal justice, behavioral, and social sciences to perform research in order to prevent and control injuries more effectively.
+3. Encourage professionals from a wide spectrum of disciplines of engineering, epidemiology, medicine, biostatistics, public health, law and criminal justice, and behavioral, and social sciences to perform research in order to prevent and control injuries more effectively.

-4. Encourage investigators to propose research that involves intervention development and testing as well as research on methods; to encourage individuals, organizations, or communities to adopt and maintain effective intervention strategies.
+4. Encourage investigators to propose research that involves intervention development and testing as well as research on methods, to encourage individuals, organizations, or communities to adopt and maintain effective intervention strategies.

 Measurable outcomes of the program will be in alignment with the following performance goal for the National Center for Injury Prevention and Control (NCIPC): Develop new or improved approaches for preventing and controlling death and disability due to injuries.